 Use transparency to your advantage.
 Black ink will appear gray on black garments because of the white underbase used during printing.
 Leave these areas fully transparent when designing for black garments.

-Don’t use white ink on white garments.
-We don’t print white ink on white garments.
+Don’t use white ink on white items.
+We don’t print white ink on white products.
 Any designs for white items containing white color will have areas with no print on them.

 Consider the color of the garment when designing.
 White ink elements on bright-colored garments might look tinted.
 This is most evident on red, maroon, and other similarly colored garments.

 Please note that there may be slight discrepancies in print placement.